ControlledChaos/controlled-chaos-plugin/README.md

 2. **Namespace:** Find `CC_Plugin` and replace with something unique to your plugin name, include underscores between words.

-3. **Text domain:** Find `controlled-chaos-plugin` and replace with the new name of your main plugin file.
+3. **Text domain:** Find `controlled-chaos-plugin` and replace with the new name of your main plugin file, include dashes between words.

 4. **Constants:** Find `CCP` and replace with something unique to your plugin name.
 Use only uppercase letters.